 Increased safety, emissions, fuel economy, or other regulation resulting in higher costs, cash expenditures, and/or sales restrictions.
 The worldwide automotive industry is governed by a substantial number of governmental regulations, which often differ by state, region, and country.
 In the United States, for example, governmental regulation has arisen primarily out of concern for the environment, greater vehicle safety, and a desire for improved fuel economy.
 For discussion of the impact of such standards on our global business, see "Item 1.
 Governmental Standards."
 As a result of the change in Administration and increased public focus on climate change, U.S. government regulation has increased recently and this trend may continue.
 In its early days, for example, the Obama Administration announced that it would revisit the decision of the Environmental Protection Agency to deny a waiver that is necessary to permit California and other states to regulate fuel economy through greenhouse gas regulations.
 If those states are permitted to impose such regulations, we would see a dramatic increase in the costs and complexity of our business over time and a decrease in our ability to sell certain vehicles, particularly highly profitable trucks and SUVs, in many jurisdictions, all of which would have an adverse affect on our financial condition and results of operations.
-In addition, many governments also regulate local product content and/or impose import requirements as a means of creating jobs,
+In addition, many governments also regulate local product content and/or impose import requirements as a means of substantial, and the requirements could have a substantial adverse impact on our financial condition and results of operations.